nearform-actions/optic-release-automation-action/README.md

 # optic-release-automation-action

-This action allows you to automate the release process of your npm modules.
+This action allows you to automate the release process of your npm modules, apps and actions.
 It can fetch OTP for Npm on the fly using [Optic](https://github.com/nearform/optic-expo).

 ### What does it do?